-Packet Extraction Function
+MAP Packet Extraction Function

+MAP PACKET EXTRACTION FUNCTION FOR A FIXED LENGTH TFDZ

-The Packet Extraction Function is used to extract variable-length Packets from the fixed-length M_PDUs.
+The MAP Packet Extraction Function is used to extract variable-length Packets from the fixed-length TFDZs.

-NOTE – There is an instance of the Packet Extraction Function for each Virtual Channel that carries Packets.
+NOTE – There is an instance of the Packet Extraction Function for each MAP Channel that carries Packets.

-The Packet Extraction Function shall extract Packets from M_PDUs received from the Virtual Channel Reception Function.
-The First Header Pointer of each M_PDU shall be used in conjunction with the length field of each Packet contained within the M_PDU to provide the delimiting information needed to extract Packets.
+The Packet Extraction Function shall extract Packets from TFDFs received from the Virtual Channel Reception Function.
+The First Header Pointer of each TFDF shall be used in conjunction with the length field of each Packet contained within the TFDZ to provide the delimiting information needed to extract Packets.

-If the last Packet removed from the M_PDU is incomplete, the Packet Extraction Function shall retrieve its remainder from the beginning of the next M_PDU received on the same Virtual Channel.
-The First Header Pointer for the next M_PDU shall be used to determine the length of the remainder and, hence, the beginning of the next Packet to be extracted.
+If the last Packet removed from the TFDF is incomplete, the Packet Extraction Function shall retrieve its remainder from the beginning of the next TFDF received on the same Virtual Channel.
+The First Header Pointer for the next TFDF shall be used to determine the length of the remainder and, hence, the beginning of the next Packet to be extracted.

 If the calculated location of the beginning of the first Packet is not consistent with the location indicated by the First Header Pointer, the Packet Extraction Function shall assume that the First Header Pointer is correct, and shall continue the extraction based on that assumption.